Cosmic-Ide/Cosmic-IDE/docs/plugin-architecture.md

 }
 ```

-`description` is plain text for marketplace cards, while `detailedDescription` supports Markdown
+`description` is plain text for marketplace cards. `detailedDescription` supports Markdown in the
-in the full-screen details sheet.
-Older indexes using `shortDescription`, or only `description`,
+full details sheet.
+Older indexes using `shortDescription`, or only `description`, remain
-remain compatible. `author` and the HTTPS `source` link are optional display metadata.
-The
+compatible. `author` and the HTTPS `source` link are optional metadata.
+The downloaded ZIP is capped
-downloaded ZIP is capped at 25 MB and its SHA-256 must match before extraction.
-Extraction rejects
+at 25 MB and its SHA-256 must match before extraction.
+Extraction rejects traversal paths, more than
-traversal paths, more than 256 entries, and more than 50 MB of expanded data.
-The package is staged
+256 entries, and more than 50 MB of expanded data.
+The package is staged under the plugin root, its
-under the plugin root, its manifest id/version and loadable artifact are verified, and its APK, DEX,
+manifest and loadable artifact are verified, and its APK, DEX, or JAR artifacts are made read-only
-or JAR artifacts are made read-only before Android's dynamic class loader sees them.
-Only then is it
+before Android's dynamic class loader sees them.
+Only then is it swapped into place.
+An update
-swapped into place.
-An update preserves the previous directory and restores/reactivates it if the
-new plugin fails.
+preserves the previous directory and restores/reactivates it if the new plugin fails.

 Plugins declare environment setup commands on their main `CosmicPlugin` implementation through
 `setupActions`.
 These actions belong to the plugin lifecycle, not to project creation or project
 actions.
-Cosmic never runs them in the background: after a fresh install it shows the exact
+Cosmic never runs them in the background.
+After a fresh install, it shows the exact
 commands and requires a choice before opening an interactive terminal.
 The marketplace retains a
 manual **Run setup** action in the plugin details sheet.